QuantumKitHub/TensorOperationsTBLIS.jl/README.md

 ## Notes

-- This implementation of tblis for TensorOperations.jl is only supported from v4.0.0 of TensorOperations.jl onwards.
+- This implementation of tblis for TensorOperations.jl is only supported from v5 of TensorOperations.jl onwards.
+For v4, an earlier version of this package exists.
   For older versions, you could look for [BliContractor.jl](https://github.com/xrq-phys/BliContractor.jl) or [TBLIS.jl](https://github.com/FermiQC/TBLIS.jl).